Sparse matrix linear models for structured high-throughput data: Computational methods

 and

-The soft-thresholding operator in Eq. \ref{eq:prox_g} can conveniently be applied element-wise.
-However, a potential bottleneck in this scheme is the inversion of $\rho I + \mathbf{X}'\mathbf{X}$ in Eq. \ref{eq:prox_f}, so consider re-formulating $f(\beta)$ in terms of the spectral decomposition $\mathbf{X}'\mathbf{X} = Q \Lambda Q'$:
+The soft-thresholding operator in Equation (\ref{eq:prox_g}) can conveniently be applied element-wise.
+However, a potential bottleneck in this scheme is the inversion of $\rho I + \mathbf{X}'\mathbf{X}$ in Equation (\ref{eq:prox_f}), so consider re-formulating $f(\beta)$ in terms of the spectral decomposition $\mathbf{X}'\mathbf{X} = Q \Lambda Q'$:

 where $\beta^* = Q' \beta$, $\beta = Q \beta^*$, and $\mathbf{X}^* = \mathbf{X} Q$.

 By applying the property that $\text{prox}_{\rho f}(u) = Q \cdot \text{prox}_{\rho f}(Q' u)$ when $Q$ is an orthogonal matrix, an equivalent update can be derived that involves element-wise division instead of matrix inversion.